sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 Dict("ONE" => 7, "THREE" => 3, "TWO" => 2)
 ```

-As we can see, this is an inplace operation and will mutate our `Dict` object.
+As we can see, this is an in-place operation that will mutate our `Dict` object.

-We can also iterate over key, value pairs by using a `for` loop:
+We can also iterate over key-value pairs by using a `for` loop:

 ##### **Code**
 ```Julia